 I’ve mentioned previously that I recently purchased a hard copy of the Amplified Study Bible.
 I use a variety of electronic versions of the Bible on my iPad and computer but because I started my journey with a hard copy Bible, I wanted to go back and start a fresh with God’s Word in a hard copy format.
 I’ve read through the Bible a good number of times, even more so with the New Testament.
 My original hard copy Bible was the King James Version (which I still have).
 The hard copy format for me is like going back to my roots.
 Also, this time, I wanted to read the Bible in it’s chronological order so I will be following that sequence.

 My plan is relatively simple, I’m studying both the Old and New Testaments at the same time.
 I’m reading it slowly, carefully looking at every word, hopefully so that I don’t miss anything that is important.
 I will also be deliberately avoiding some verses that may have different perspectives, such as the length of the days noted in Genesis which bring into question whether one adheres to Old Earth Creationism or Young Earth Creationism, or another perspective, as an example.
 My objective is relatively simple.
 I want to know everything that I can about God and my relationship with Him.
-I will go through the Old Testament initially and then publish my observations on the New Testament thereafter.
+I will go through the Old Testament initially and then publish my observations on the New Testament thereafter, although I may decide to change that approach and publish observations on both the Old and New Testaments at the same time.
 This could take a while and will definitely be a work in progress!
 I’d really be interested if you think this will be of any benefit to you, so please let me know.

 As always, comments, pro or con, are always welcome, just be polite.